 Lastly, you can always just unplug your computer or disconnect your machine from the network.
 Not the ideal solution obviously, but it will ensure that no one is monitoring you.
 Basically, it’s good to unplug and then follow the other methods mentioned above.
 In case someone has a program where they can see your desktop or computer remotely, then disconnecting will obviously prevent them from seeing what’s going on.

 Overall, I have learned that trying to figure out the source of monitoring is too hard unless you really are a computer geek.
 The best thing to do if you feel you’re being monitored is just to reset all your current systems.
-The computer and wireless network are the main avenues to access your computer, so if you reset those, you can be pretty happy knowing you’re not being monitored anymore.
+The computer and wireless network are the main avenues to access your computer, so if you reset those, you can be pretty confident knowing you’re not being monitored anymore.

 What are your thoughts?
 Do you feel you are being monitored?
 Are you having trouble performing any of the steps mentioned above?
 Feel free to post your comments and I’ll help out.
 Enjoy!